(Scheduled to graduate from Advanced as officers Jan. 7, 1944, with some graduating Dec. 31, 1943

 Darden, Paul C., Jr.

 Lt.
 Thole was his instructor at Douglas.
 He had Basic at Cochran Field and graduated from Turner Field.
-He served as Co-Pilot on B-24’s with the 8th A.F. in England.
+He served as Co-Pilot on B-24’s with the 8th A.F.serving in the 453rd Bomb Group, 734th Bomb Squadron located at Old Buckenham, England.
 He flew 30 combat missions all with the same crew.
 He returned to the U.S. in Feb 1945 and was in Air Transport Command flying P-47’s and P-51’s

 Davis, Nelson Jackson